Carrier Safety Ratings: Satisfactory, Conditional, and Unsatisfactory

 Maintain complete Driver Qualification Files — CDL copy, medical card, MVR (annual), road test, employment application, pre-employment drug test result, Clearinghouse consent.
 Missing DQ file documents are among the most common compliance review findings.

-Run a proper drug and alcohol testing program — Pre-employment, random, post-accident, reasonable suspicion, and return-to-duty testing as required.
-Maintain all records.
+Run a proper drug and alcohol testing program — Pre-employment, random, post-accident, reasonable suspicion, and return-to-duty testing as required, with full Drug & Alcohol Clearinghouse queries and records.
 Drug testing deficiencies are a leading cause of Conditional and Unsatisfactory ratings.

 Keep ELD and HOS records compliant — Ensure all drivers use registered ELDs, maintain 6 months of records, and follow HOS rules.
 ELD data is reviewed closely during compliance reviews.